 Choosing Colors for Your Website

 One of the most important decisions when designing a website is choosing its color combination.
 The colors of your website determine how your website interacts with the visitor’s range of emotions.

 Newton’s Wheel of Color

 So how does one choose a color scheme for a website?
 Which color combination even makes sense?
 We can’t all be professional designers, and at times, these questions are harder than they seem.
-A good place to start would be with some basic color theory invented in 1666 by none other than Sir Isaac Newton.
+Let’s start with some basic color theory invented in 1666 by none other than Sir Isaac Newton.
 Newton formed a wheel containing all primary colors in a certain order.
 Now it is easier to see which color goes with what color.
 Simply choose opposite colors for a satisfactory, balanced, combination.
-One might also choose three colors as long as they are equally spaced around the circle or even four colors if they follow the same rule (two pairs of opposite colors).
+With three colors, we recommend that they’re equally spaced around the color wheel.
+You can even use four colors if they follow the same rule (two pairs of opposite colors).

 Basic Color Scheme Options